knpuniversity/javascript/knpu/ep4-reactjs/polyfills.md

 Go back to the `fetch` polyfill docs.
 Ah, it says that we *also* need to use a `Promise` polyfill for older browsers.
-We can *literally* see this inside of the `fetch` polyfill: it assumes there is a `Promise` object available.
+We can *literally* see this inside of the `fetch` polyfill: it assumes that a `Promise` class is available.

-Let's polyfill it to be safe: click to the library they recommend.
+Let's polyfill it to be safe: click into the library they recommend.
 Cool: copy the name, move over, and:

 ```terminal
 yarn add promise-polyfill --dev
 ```

-When it finishes, head back on the docs.
+When it finishes, head back to the docs.
 Interesting: this shows two different import options.
 You can use the *second* one to *import* a `Promise` object, but *without* adding a new global variable.
 Because we *do* want to guarantee that a global `Promise` variable exists, copy the first one.
 In `layout.js`, paste!